valeriaaguilar3/katacoda-scenarios/test /step3.md

         - "3000:80"
 </pre>

+This file defines the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.

+After completeing docker-compose.yml file, try this command:

+`docker-compose up -d`{{execute}}

+You now have a running container with an Nginx image!

+You can double check that your app is up and running with the command:

+`docker-compose logs`{{execute}}

+And also with:

+`docker-compose ps`{{execute}}

-### Stopping And Removing The Container With Docker Compose
+### Stopping And Removing Docker Compose

 To stop and remove the container, execute the command below: